ozone-his/ozone-docker-compose/readme/manual-setup.md

 export ODOO_CONFIG_FILE_PATH=$DISTRO_PATH/odoo_config/config/odoo.conf
 export O3_FRONTEND_TAG=3.0.0-beta.2
 ```
-### I am a developer with a local build of Ozone
+#### For developers: Override of `DISTRO_PATH`

-If you are developing on Ozone and are building the Ozone distro in your local environment, then you would need to override `DISTRO_PATH` to point to your distro build folder.
+If you are doing development on Ozone and are building the Ozone distro in your local environment, then you would need to override `DISTRO_PATH` to point to your distro build folder.
 For example if your working folder is `/your/path/to/ozone-distro` for the distro then you would want to do something like this:
 ```bash
 $ export DISTRO_PATH=/your/path/to/ozone-distro/target/ozone-distro-1.0.0-SNAPSHOT
 ```

-### Start Ozone
+### Step 6.
+Start Ozone

 ```bash
 $ docker compose -p $DISTRO_GROUP up
 ```

-**Important:** This assumes that you run the docker command as the same user and in the same window in which you exported your variables.
-If Docker is run as sudo, the variables won't have an effect.
-Make sure to either export them as root, or run docker with sudo -E option to preserve the user environment.